ArekZw/docs/feo/README.md

-A free Frontend Optimization (FEO) widget that works offline and for pages behind a login.
+🔬 Style.Tools FEO widget is a free frontend optimization widget that works offline and for pages behind a login.

 - critical CSS generator
 - CSS editor